shaleshdutt1006/spring-employee-payroll/README.md

 - In this use case the Services Layer will store this Data in a Memory as a List.
 As we go further down we will persist this data in DB.

+UseCase6-Use Lombok Library to auto generate getters and setters for the DTO
+- For Eclipse and IntelliJ Download Lombok Executable Jar and run the jar.
+This will identify the IDE and install the add on
+- For VS Code Install Lombok
+- Add Lombok Dependency to POM File

+UseCase7-Use Lombok Library for
+Logging
+- Note using Annotation @Slf4j at Class Level,
+Logging is activated
+- Note Logging Levels, Files and Patterns are handled in application.properties

+UseCase8-Determine the Logging Levels, Logging to Console or File, Logging Patterns, etc based on this application running in
+Dev, Staging or Production - Note we create application.properties for dev and production.
+- And in common application.properties define the profile using spring.profiles.active=dev.
+To use spring file add following dependency in POM file

+UseCase9-Database setting as Environment
+Variable
+- Open the MySQL Client and run the script in
+Step1 to setup DB, User and Priviledges
+- And in common application.properties define the profile using spring.profiles.active=dev.
+To use spring file add following dependency in POM file